devdogio/RucksackDocs/APIDocs/UNet/UNet.md

 ## Registries

-Regitries are used to index certain types.
+Registries are used to index certain types.
 These are useful for the server to quickly find types it needs at an O(1) lookup speed.
 It's important to register your run-time types, otherwise the server won't be able to properly replicate actions.

 ## Run-time items